 In the 1930s archaeologists were lucky in their excavations outside the walls of the town.
 They found the remains of a Heraion, a shrine to Hera (Juno) at an ancient harbour of Paestum at the mouth of the River Sele.
 The buildings had entirely disappeared, apart from their foundations, but many metopes which decorated them were found and they are now on display in the local museum.

 Near it are the remains, or rather vestiges, of a small

 The amphitheatre stands near the northern side of the Forum and it was built in two phases.
 The central structure was made up of large sandstone blocks in the Ist century AD.
 It was enlarged in the following century by a series of brick pillars which supported an additional wooden seating section.
 Its size and construction technique when compared to the amphitheatre of Pompeii indicate that Paestum was not a main town of the region.
 Via Popilia aka Via ab Rhegio ad Capuam (and not to be confused with another road by the same name in northern Italy) linked Capua, near Naples, with Rhegium on the Strait of Messina, but it did not cross Paestum.

 The Forum of Roman Paestum did not stand on the site of the agora, the central square of Greek Posidonia, but to its south.
 All citizens (ekklesia) assembled at the agora in a circular space with low stone benches which archaeologists found beneath a layer of Roman period remains.
-The term ekklesiasterion indicates the site of a very large assembly; that at Posidonia was more likely a bouleuterion, where meetings of the most senior citizens were held as at Priene.
+The term ekklesiasterion indicates the site of a very large assembly, e.g. in Akragas (Agrigento); that in Posidonia was more likely a bouleuterion, where meetings of the most senior citizens were held as in Priene.